rigaya/QSVEnc/QSVEncC_Options.en.md

 ### --chapter &lt;string&gt;
 Set chapter in the (separate) chapter file.
-The chapter file could be either in nero format or apple format.
+The chapter file could be in nero format, apple format or matroska format.
 Cannot be used with --chapter-copy.

 nero format
 ```
 CHAPTER01=00:00:39.706
 CHAPTER01NAME=chapter-1